 Students complete an in-depth application process with Gateway, including essays, testing, and a personal interview.
 The three most critical pieces of the application process are the ability to read at the 8th grade level, the genuine desire to finish high school, and a commitment to the change necessary to be successful college students.

 Gateway is rigorous.
 Students take a fulltime college course load, with classes that match their high school requirements, MCAS needs, and career interests.
 Many also take classes using PLATO (credit recovery).
 They attend classes in five terms: fall, intersession (January), spring, Maymester (May), and summer.
 They need to meet the same standards as students on federal financial aid: successful completion of 67% of attempted courses, with a minimum 2.0 GPA.

 Gateway students are college students, with a flexible college schedule.
 Gateway applicants need to have the maturity to handle this flexibility, as well as the rights and responsibilities of college life.
 Attendance is a key component of college success, as students are withdrawn from classes after just three absences.

 Gateway is an amazing opportunity, but it requires tremendous effort and commitment.
 Gateway asks each student to move beyond their high school identities and begin a new chapter in their lives.
 Gateway students are college students who transform into scholars and leaders who fully expect to make a difference in their communities.

+Gateway is open to students ages 16-20 years of age.
 Interested students MUST attend an information session to start the application process.
 Upcoming sessions are listed at left.
 Students must come from school districts with a contract with Gateway to College.